NEW MASS SCHEDULE

 3rd Saturday of every month from 9:00 AM to 11:00 AM in the church hall

-Free baby food for children up to 1 year of age within the Tamaqua school district or members of St. John XXIII Parish.
+Free baby food for children from birth to toddler within the Tamaqua school district or members of St. John XXIII Parish.

 Spring & Fall